dtungbmw/coding_practice/python/tesla/README.md

      b.
 Retrieve signals info with each site id from #a

      c.
 Convert signal json result to python dictionary object with site id

+     d.
+Exception handling: Need to handle connection exceptions so the load can continue running even connection exceptions happen.

 ### Data transformation